Garmin Venu 3 vs. Forerunner 265: Two classics with plenty left in the tank

 If you're concerned about how stylish your fitness watch looks, the Garmin Venu 3 is the obvious choice, thanks to the stainless steel bezel and the skinnier, more tapered case design.
 The Garmin Forerunner 265, with its thicker, all-plastic look, is for runners who are more concerned about what's beneath the surface.

 The 1.3-inch Forerunner 265 also has a larger bezel, making the Venu 3's 1.4-inch display look comparatively vast.
-In this case, though, a 1.3-inch display is fairly standard for any smartwatch, so you should have plenty of room for data and notifications.
+A 1.3-inch display is fairly standard for any smartwatch, with plenty of room for data and notifications.
+But there's wasted space compared to the Venu 3 or Forerunner 570.

-Although both watches give you an AMOLED touchscreen, the Forerunner 265 is less dependent on it thanks to its five-button layout with dedicated up/down buttons.
-They're not much to look at, but they give you tangible buttons to press during a run instead of relying on touch controls with sweaty fingertips.
+The Forerunner 265 is less dependent on touch controls than the Venu 3, thanks to its dedicated up/down buttons.
+They offer tangible buttons to press during a run instead of relying on touch controls with sweaty fingertips during a workout.

 Both have the same Gorilla Glass 3 protection, which isn't as advanced as the sapphire glass you often get in this price range.
-You don't get the Gorilla Glass DX standard, either, which has a better anti-reflective coating; you'll need the expensive Forerunner 965 for that.
+Either watch will withstand little bumps and bruises, but may not come out of a serious fall unscathed.

-Each works with Quick Release 22mm or 18mm bands, so you can swap them out very easily.
-Of the two, the Forerunner 265 silicone band is sportier and far more comfortable than the Venu 3's, which doesn't have as much breathability and feels more rigid.
+The larger and smaller models support Quick Release 22mm or 18mm bands, respectively, making them easy to swap out with cheap band replacements.
+The default Forerunner 265 silicone band is sportier and far more comfortable than the Venu 3's, which lacks breathability and feels more rigid.

 Garmin Venu 3 vs. Forerunner 265: Hardware and battery